leegarner-glfusion/sitemap/README.md

     /**
     *   Get all the categories under the given base category.
     *   Default: empty array
+    *   This should be overridden unless there is no support for categories.
     *
     *   @param  mixed   $base   Base category
     *   @return array       Array of categories